Contributing to GeoPandas¶

 In particular, when submitting a pull request:

-- Classes, methods, functions, etc. should have docstrings.
+Classes, methods, functions, etc. should have docstrings.
 The first line of a docstring should be a standalone summary.
-Parameters and return values should be ducumented explicitly.
+Parameters and return values should be documented explicitly.

 from __future__ importstatements where appropriate.
 Test code locally in both python 2 and python 3 when possible (all supported versions will be automatically tested on Travis CI).